DanielLoth/danielloth.github.io/index.md

 - ASP.NET MVC or ASP.NET WebForms
 - ASP.NET Web API
 - Microsoft SQL Server database (2008 R2 and later)
-- Microsoft SQL Server Reporting Services
+- Microsoft SQL Server Reporting Services (SSRS)
 - Microsoft Windows Server
 - Internet Information Services (IIS)
 - NCache

+And speaking of ServiceNow, I'm also occasionally involved in the administration of that system.
+This includes occasional integration work (such as the aforementioned APM web application) and report creation for users of the system.
+I also created a suite of specialised SSRS reports that run against the ServiceNow database.

 # Personal Projects